pjakiela/ECON523/exercises/R4-DD2.md

 ### Question 1

 To implement difference-in-differences, we need:
- - a dummy variable for the post treatment period,
+ - a dummy variable for the post-treatment period,
  - a dummy variable for the treatment group, and
  - an interaction between the two